All About Cellulite: How to Remedy It?

 3. Healthy Fats

-Healthy fats, especially omega-3s, are important for skin health and reducing inflammation, two key factors in managing cellulite.
+Healthy fats, particularly omega-3s, are important for skin health and for reducing inflammation, two key factors in managing cellulite.

 Examples: